The ingestion toxicity

 The vertical axis indicates the "ingestion toxicity": it is the volume of water required to dilute the nuclear wastes to public drinking water standards.

 Although this hazard index is only a crude measure of of the potential danger of the radioactivity, because many environmental factors are involved, it nevertheless gives an idea of the serious nature of the danger.
-The horizontal scale indicates the storage time in years.

 from A Race Against Time, pp. 91-93